Frequently Asked Questions

 Data Linkages - CMS Data

-Researchers will have access to--with appropriate justification--any CMS data available in NIA LINKAGE, which includes traditional Medicare (1991-2023), Medicare Advantage (2015-2021), and Medicaid (MAX from 1999-2015; TMSIS from 2014-2022) data.
+- Does potentially linked Medicare data include beneficiaries enrolled in Medicare Advantage, in addition to FFS enrollees? - Researchers have access to--with appropriate justification--any CMS data available in NIA LINKAGE, which includes traditional Medicare, Medicare Advantage, and Medicaid (MAX and TMSIS) data.
 Because of the lag in CMS data availability for research projects, any and all CMS data requested will be from years prior to survey fielding.

 Data Linkages - Other Sources Available for Linkage

-Researchers will have access to the data sources listed on the Data Linkages webpage, and any variables that they contain.
-In other words, any variable available in Nursing Home Care Compare and Provider Data Catalog Consolidated Data Dictionary will be available in the version of the file available on LINKAGE (with the exception of the actual CCN or other facility-identifying information).
+- Are the total number of staff accessible as part of this dataset?
+If not, is it possible to connect the Nursing Home Staff Survey with the AARP Long-Term Services and Supports Scorecard to calculate staff turnover rate?
+It appears that these two datasets would need to be linked by geography (state or county level).
+Does this mean that I can only obtain turnover rates at the state or county level, rather than at the facility level? - Researchers have access to the data sources listed on the Data Linkages webpage, and any variables that they contain.
+In other words, any variable available in Nursing Home Care Compare and Provider Data Catalog Consolidated Data Dictionary is available in the version of the file available on LINKAGE (with the exception of the actual CCN or other facility-identifying information).
 In addition to linking the NDWS survey data with NH Care Compare, researchers can also request to link to the state-level AARP LTSS Scorecard.
 Finally, turnover could also be calculated using the Payroll Based Journal Data that will be available for each participating facility.